 “You lefty scum don’t know anything.
 The poppy is remembrance for the people not the politics.”

-I wouldn’t piss on one if it was on fire.
-It isn’t about solely remembrance or respect anymore.
+Rubbish.
+It isn’t solely about remembrance or respect anymore.
 Or have you folks, somehow, failed to notice the fetishisation of the military, over recent years?
 The attempts to cultivate and then co-opt the hideous mawkishness surrounding ‘our boys’?
 The poppy cult is a powerful plank in the establishment’s propaganda arsenal and like so much of their class offensive, is about the here and now and the future; not the past.

 Linking the revolting slaughter of millions of wasted, pointless deaths during WW1 to the UK’s post-imperial adventures today – in Iraq, Afghanistan, Syria – is an attempt to confer legitimacy on the latter.
 It’s disgusting, frankly.
 Cynical and inhumane.

 It’s about as subtle as a punch in the face.
 It’s screamingly apparent that it’s a thinly-veiled disguise to justify and glorify war.
 Fostered by the establishment who stand to profit from the lives squandered by those who have to fight them.

 We continue to glorify and sentimentalise imperial slaughter so yet more young men and women will be willing to get their legs blown off.
 Along with lots of brown people, of course.
 Who I added as an afterthought to keep this piece in line with Brit liberal values.

 I want to see an end to this sick and grotesque cult of soldier worship, of which the poppy is now a central plank.
 It’s macabre, dangerous and hideous.

 They tell you the poppy isn’t celebrating war.
 That it’s just a symbol of family, friends and comrades remembering those who did not come home.
 Try being a TV presenter and not wearing one, then.
 The poor bastards get virtually lynched.
 Try being James McLean.